-The great majority of MTRU waste generated in FY12 was from repackaging work.
-Since repackaging will not continue indefinitely, the amounts of waste from this process will decrease over time.
+The majority of MTRU waste generated in FY13 was from repackaging work.
+The volume of repackaging waste generated in FY13 was much higher than in FY12.
+The volume of repackaging waste fluctuates each year, but the volume is expected to decrease over time as less MTRU waste needs to be repackaged to meet WIPP acceptance criteria.
 Routine MTRU waste generated by operational activities has been reduced as a result of past Pollution Prevention activities.
 These activities include replacing lead with a non-hazardous substance whenever possible in items such as gloves and shielding; using non-hazardous solvents or redesigning processes to minimize chemical use whenever possible; using reusable equipment, such as Teflon-coated tubes, instead of disposable equipment; using carbon dioxide plasma for cleaning parts instead of trichloroethylene; and decontaminating equipment to prolong its useful life.